r-lib/roxygen2/.github/SUPPORT.md

     problem goes away.
 Once you've done that, sometimes you'll be able to reduce the problem further to a call to `roc_proc_text()` as above.
-If not, you'll need to make your minimal package available somewhere on the internet (preferrably github) and link to it in the issue.
+If not, you'll need to make your minimal package available somewhere on the internet (preferably github) and link to it in the issue.
 The more you can do to make the package as small as possible, the less time it'll take me to find the bug, and the more time I'll have to work on it.